grpc/proposal/A76-ring-hash-improvements.md

 endpoint attribute to the value of [LbEndpoint.Metadata][LbEndpoint.Metadata] `envoy.lb` `hash_key` field, as described in [Envoy's documentation for the ring hash load balancer][envoy-ringhash].

+If multiple endpoints have the same `hash_key`, then which endpoint is chosen is unspecified, and the implementation is free to choose any of the endpoint with a matching `hash_key`.

 ### Temporary environment variable protection